DIY Project: Why We Recommend Plywood

 Plywood is often considered one of the best materials for DIY projects because it strikes a good balance between strength, workability, cost, and availability.

-1. Strong and Stable
+1. Plywood is Strong and Stable

 - Resist warping and twisting